 What's a Net Sheet?

 One of the biggest mistakes sellers make is confusing the seller's closing statement with net sheet.
-The net sheet is a document a seller receives when they initially list their home.
+The seller's net sheet is a document a seller receives when they initially list their home.

 The net sheet is an organizational worksheet prepared by your agent.
 It outlines and estimates what you will pay in selling costs, commissions, taxes, escrow costs, and mortgage fees.
 It also estimates your net profit.
 Sometimes these need to be adjusted during the duration of the sales process and you may get more than one net sheet.

 But the key thing to remember about the costs and profit estimates on a net sheet is that they are just that.
 They are estimates and not exact.
 These are accurately itemized in the seller's closing statement.

 The key thing to remember about a seller's closing statement is that you want to check every line in the form.
 Double and triple check that what you agreed to when making the sale is in the document.
 You will want to speak to a professional realtor for guidance.

 If your property transaction is not a typical sale and is more complicated, you may also want to have your attorney look it over before signing off on it.

 Clever Partner Agents close deals every day.
 They work with first-time home sellers and investors with expansive portfolios.
 They know the ins and outs of real estate transactions.
 As a seller, there is no more valuable asset than the experience of a Partner Agent on your side.